stefgehrig/fairconservation/README.md

 # fairconservation
-R Code and data for reproducing the analysis and figures of the article *Fair payments for effective environmental conservation* by by Lasse Loft, Stefan Gehrig, Carl Salk, Jens Rommel.
+R Code and data for reproducing the analysis and figures of the article *Fair payments for effective environmental conservation* by Lasse Loft, Stefan Gehrig, Carl Salk, Jens Rommel.

 *May 2020*